Shalu to Nartang Trekking Tour

 Stay overnight in Lhasa

-Day 2 Lhasa City
+Day 2 Lhasa Sightseeing

 In the morning our guide will meet you at the hotel and first take you to visit the famous Potala Palace, the cardinal landmark of Tibet and the masterpiece of Tibetan architecture.
 It was first built by the 33rd King - Songtsen Gangpo in the 7th century and rebuilt later by the 5th Dalai Lama in the 17th century.
 Now it's a museum and world heritage site.